marcelaamf/tinyapp-/README.md

 Only logged users can access, edit or delete the URLs library.
 The shortened URL redirects the user to the correspondent website.

-Security measures were implemented such as hased passwords and encrypted cookies.
+Security measures were implemented such as hashed passwords and encrypted cookies.

 ## Final Product